LegendaryGuard/BFP/README.md

 We're making a replica of the lost source code. <br/>
 The highest priority goal is to copy and recreate the complete logical structure of the BFP game.
 It would be a game SDK that'll provide a structured and standardized way to modify the mod.<br/>
-You'll notice some differences that the original Bid For Power didn't have, such as some adjusted UI buttons, sprite and particle aura type options in BFP options menu, server info menu has pagination and displays info, particle aura is almost implemented, ...<br/>
+You'll notice some differences that the original Bid For Power didn't have, such as some adjusted UI buttons, sprite and particle aura type options in BFP options menu, server info menu has pagination and displays info, how particles move (e.g. bubbles are handled underwater and touching something solid vanishes to save performance), particle aura is almost implemented, ...<br/>
 Any fixes, improvements and contributions are welcome.
 But we can't accept secondary things and other stuff that don't reach the goals.

 ### References and clues to know how should be the game